sandeepnegi1996/til_sandy/interview_prep_2021.md

 ## Java Interview Questions

+1. What is dependency injection ?
+2. What is autowiring ?
+3. What is bean factory ?
+4. What is the rest api annotation you have used ?
+5.

 Q1. jdk vs jre vs jvm
 - jd k is a development kit , it contains jre and inside jre there is jvm , jdk also contains other bunch of tools such as , javac
 - javadoc, jar,